Entire Space Counterfactual Learning for Reliable Content Recommendations: Analysis of Entire Space Multitask Model

-where the CVR estimate is click-dependent, \ie conversion only occurs after the click, yielding a causal link O $\rightarrow$ R in the physical data generation process.
-However, ESMM's learning objective~\eqaref{eq:esmmLoss} fails to portray this causal dependency explicitly, indicated by the missing arrow O $\rightarrow$ R in \figref{fig:causal} (a).
+where the CVR estimate is click-dependent, \ie conversion only occurs after the click, establishing a causal link $O \rightarrow R$ in the data generation process.
+However, ESMM's learning objective~\eqaref{eq:esmmLoss} does not explicitly capture this causal dependency, as indicated by the absent arrow $O \rightarrow R$ in \figref{fig:causal} (a).
 It poses the risk that ESMM models CVR as $\mathbb{P}(r_{u,i}=1)$ following \figref{fig:causal} (a), as opposed to the expected $\mathbb{P}(r_{u,i}=1\mid o_{u,i}=1)$ in \eqref{eq:ctcvr1}.
-This risk is formulated as false independence prior, as it confuses the expected $\mathbb{P}(r_{u,i}=1\mid o_{u,i}=1)$ in~\eqaref{eq:ctcvr1} and unexpected $\mathbb{P}(r_{u,i}=1)$, thus introducing false independent prior in CTCVR estimation.
+This risk is formulated as false independence prior, as it confuses the targeted $\mathbb{P}(r_{u,i}=1\mid o_{u,i}=1)$ in~\eqaref{eq:ctcvr1} with the unexpected $\mathbb{P}(r_{u,i}=1)$, thereby falsely introducing independent prior in CTCVR estimation.

-The na\"ive approach \cite{mtlips} in \eqaref{eq:naive} trains the CVR model within the click space, thus explicitly incorporating the dependency O $\rightarrow$ R as depicted in \figref{fig:causal} (b)\footnote{This causal graph is consistent with Fig. 1 in \cite{gu2021estimating,bareinboim2012controlling}.}.
-However, the back-door path X $\rightarrow$ O leads to sample selection bias \cite{esmm,mtlips}.
-Through a causal lens, the key to solving FIP without introducing a backdoor path is formulating CVR as a causal estimand:
+The na\"ive approach in \eqaref{eq:naive} trains the CVR model within the click space, thereby explicitly incorporating the dependency $O \rightarrow R$ as depicted in \figref{fig:causal} (b)\footnote{This causal graph aligns with Fig. 1 in \cite{gu2021estimating,bareinboim2012controlling}.}.
+However, the backdoor path $X \rightarrow O$ introduces sample selection bias \cite{esmm,mtlips}.
+From a causality perspective, the key to solving FIP without introducing backdoor path is defining CVR as a causal estimand:

-where "do" represents the do-calculus~\cite{peal_2009}, truncating the backdoor path X $\rightarrow$ O as shown in \figref{fig:causal}.
-For the clicked samples, \eqref{eq:cvrcausal} is consistent with the standard definition of CVR, but for the unclicked samples, it turns to modeling the counterfactual problem: \textit{What would be the likelihood of conversion if the user had clicked the item?}.
+where "do" represents the do-calculus~\cite{peal_2009}, truncating the backdoor path $X \rightarrow O$ as shown in \figref{fig:causal}.
+For clicked samples, the causal estimand \eqref{eq:cvrcausal} aligns with the standard CVR definition, but for unclicked samples, it models the counterfactual problem: \textit{What would be the likelihood of conversion if the user had clicked the item?}.
 Based on this formulation, the CTCVR can be redefined as:

-which addresses both FIP and selection bias issues.
+which addresses both FIP and selection bias defects effectively.